lfbraz/azureml-automl-mlops/README.md

 ![Waiting for approval](images/waiting-for-approval.PNG?raw=true)

-After the deployed succeded the approver will receive an email similar to this:
+After the deplyment succeeded the approver will receive an email similar to this:

 ![Approval notification](images/approver-notification.PNG?raw=true)